Quasisymmetric functions for nestohedra: The graph invariant

 The vector space $\mathcal{G}$ spanned by all isomorphism classes of simple graphs is endowed with the Hopf algebra structure by operations

 The map that associates the graphical building set $B(\Gamma)$ to a graph $\Gamma$ is extended to a Hopf algebra monomorphism $i:\mathcal{G}\rightarrow\mathcal{B}$.
-It follows from Theorem \ref{main} that the quasisymmetric function $F(P_{B(\Gamma)})$ is a multiplicative graph invariant.
-By Proposition \ref{universal} it may be defined purely in a graph theoretic manner.
+The induced character is defined by $\zeta(\Gamma)=1$ if $\Gamma$ is discrete and zero otherwise.
+It follows from Corollary \ref{main} that the quasisymmetric function $F(P_{B(\Gamma)})$ is a multiplicative graph invariant.
+By Theorem \ref{universal} it may be defined purely in a graph theoretic manner.

 Let $\Gamma$ be a simple graph on $n$ vertices $V=\{v_1,\cdots,v_n\}$ and $\lambda:V\rightarrow\mathbb{N}$ be a coloring with the set of colors $\{i_1<\cdots<i_k\}$.
 Define a flag $\emptyset=I_0\subset I_1\subset\cdots\subset I_{k-1}\subset I_k=V$ by $I_j=\lambda^{-1}(\{i_1,\cdots,i_j\})$ for $1\leq j\leq k$.
 We say that $\lambda$ is a {\it ordered coloring} of $\Gamma$ if the graphs $\Gamma|_{I_j}/I_{j-1}$ are discrete for all $1\leq j\leq k$.
 This means that each monochromatic set of vertices is discrete and no two vertices of the same color are connected by a path trough vertices colored by smaller colors.
 The type of an ordered coloring $\lambda$ is the composition $\mathrm{co}(\lambda)=(a_1,\cdots,a_k)\models n$, where $a_j=|I_j\setminus I_{j-1}|$ is the number of vertices colored by $i_j$, for all $1\leq j\leq k$.
 Let $Col^{\leq}(\Gamma)$ be the set of all ordered colorings of the graph $\Gamma$ and $F_\Gamma$ be the enumerator function